-S/N 1 Time Frame Fee (%) 1.
-Inception report -detailing the workplan of the National 23 September 25% Consultant with timelines, outline of the report and the succinct 2020 methodology to be used; 2.
-A comprehensive draft report with a desk review covering the 25 October2020 40% various objectives enumerated above, sent to the International Consultant; 3.
-Inputs to the International Consultant to draft a final report with 30 October 25% recommendations on the way forward 2020 4.
-Inputs to draft a user-friendly succinct Policy Brief covering key 31 October2020 10% issues (immediate/short-medium/long term)
+S/N Time Frame Fee (%) 1.
+Inception report detailing the workplan of both the International 23 September 25% and National Consultant with timelines, outline of the report and 2020 the succinct methodology to be used; 2.
+A comprehensive draft report with a desk review covering the 23 October 40% various objectives enumerated above; 2020 3.
+A final report with recommendations on the way forward 30 October 25% 2020

+4. А user-friendly succinct Policy Brief covering key issues 31 October 10% (immediate/short-medium/long term) 2020